Employee well-being

 Sun Life also supports and encourages the financial well-being of our workforce.
 We recognize that financially healthy employees are happier, healthier and more productive.

-Here are some ways we help employees achieve better financial health:
+Some of the ways we help employees achieve better financial health through regional programs are:

-• Pay programs which aim to reflect a salary that supports the daily lives of our employees, while being competitive with our peers in the market.
+• pay programs that aim to reflect a salary that supports the daily lives of our employees and are competitive with our peers in the market,

-• Employee stock plans that provide employees with the opportunity to invest in the Company and buy shares at a discount (U.S. only) or receive a proportion of matching shares (Canada only).
+• employee stock plans that provide employees with the opportunity to invest in Sun Life and buy shares at a discount (U.S. only) or receive a proportion of matching shares (Canada only),

 We have established key performance indicators to evaluate employee wellness and the effectiveness of Sun Life’s wellness efforts.
 These indicators include: